Project status: In progress

 The increase in fishing pressure combined with declining fish populations means that fisheries management is required to ensure future generations of anglers will have viable fishing opportunities.

-We will use your views to
+We used your views to